Apply for Aid

 - Each year the U.S. Department of Education selects certain applicants for verification.
 The verification process requires Financial Aid Services to confirm the data provided on the FAFSA by the student.
 UMass may also select applicants for verification.

 - You have 60 days to submit all requested documentation.
-Failure to do so will result in the cancelation of any awarded financial aid or not receiving an award.
+Failure to do so will result in the cancellation of any awarded financial aid or not receiving an award.

 - Once you have been awarded, you will receive an email informing you that your award can be viewed on SPIRE.